Below are the curriculum and graduation requirements for the MSA program.

 Please note, foundation courses are required for background knowledge, but generate no credit towards the MSA degree.

-These six courses (three credits each) provide coverage of the body of knowledge associated with major studies in accounting.
+These seven courses (three credits each) provide coverage of the body of knowledge associated with major studies in accounting.

 An advanced accounting course must be taken in place of a core course if a student has completed an equivalent course in the past three years with a GPA of 3.0 or above.
 Click on a course name for its description.